KarrieK/CIJ_CommandLine/README.md

 But are we in the correct place?
 Check with the pwd command

-If we want to move back one folder we can do so easily using `cd ..`
+If we want to move back one directory we can do so easily using `cd ..` or two directories `cd ../..`

 Ok so maybe we want to move some of our files into a new directory.
 Let's make that new directory first